julianmendez/gel/README.md

 ### Installation

-To install, just download the jar-file (`de.tudresden.inf.lat.gel-`*version*`.jar`) and move it to the plugin folder of the Protégé directory.
+To install, just download the jar-file (`de.tu-dresden.inf.lat.gel-`*version*`.jar`) and move it to the plugin folder of the Protégé directory.
 After restarting Protégé, you should find "Least Common Subsumer" and "Most Specific Concept" in the menu "Window > Views > Ontology Views".
 Just drag these somewhere onto the window and you should be ready to get started.

 ### Use